ETS-Next-Gen/writing_observer/docs/privacy.md

 Building out both the technology and legal frameworks to do this will take more time than possible for a pilot project.
-Until we have built out such frameworks, student data will be governed by a standard research Privacy framework, outlined below.
+Until we have built out such frameworks, student data should be governed by a standard research Privacy framework, along the lines of what's outlined below.

 If and when appropriate frameworks are available, we hope to transition and extended research privacy framework described